Medrine-Jepkemoi/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Function that prints the last digit of a number Function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59 Function that prints the 9 times table, starting with 0
+Function that prints the last digit of a number Function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59 Function that prints the 9 times table, starting with 0 Function that adds two integers and returns the result